What is CAES?

 Who runs CAES?

-CAES is governed by a Steering Committee comprised of Vice Presidents of Research from each university consortium member, INL Deputy Directors, and the CAES Director, Dr. Steven Aumeier.
-Day-to-day operations are led by the Director, Associate Directors (Dr. Tom Wood of University of Idaho, Dr. David Solan and Dr. Darryl Butt of Boise State University, Dr. Richard Jacobsen of Idaho State University and Dr. Don Roth of University of Wyoming), and a professional operations crew comprised of representatives from each institution.
+CAES is governed by a Steering Committee comprised of Vice Presidents of Research from each university consortium member and the CAES Director, Dr. Noel Bakhtian.
+Day-to-day operations are led by the Director, Associate Directors (Dr. Rich Christensen of University of Idaho, Dr. Amy Moll of Boise State University, Dr. Richard Jacobsen of Idaho State University, and Dr. Don Roth of University of Wyoming), and a professional operations crew comprised of representatives from each institution.

 INL leases 68 percent of the building.
 The four universities each lease 8 percent.